Our dietary choices have a great impact on our health, the environment, animal welfare/right and society.

 For the planet, for the animals, and for ourselves.

-The idea for Vege Project was born in 2013 through Haruko Kawano’s desire to make her university’s cafeterias vegan friendly.
+The idea for Vege Project was born in 2013 through Haruko Kawano’s desire to make the canteens of her university (Kyoto Uni.) vegan friendly.
 Since, vegan options have been introduced to the menu list of every university in Kansai and Hokuriku regions that are run by Coop.
 Also more and more university’s cafeterias follow this movement with students’ collaborations.